-No time to read the full article?
-Here’s a quick summary on maximizing rewards with online shopping: Check out CashbackMonitor.com; Join Rakuten and get an easy $10 (Now $30 until 5/1/2020!); Join your favorite airline’s shopping portal (see below); and, Maximize your spending by getting a new credit card with a big sign-up bonus.
+(No time to read the full article?
+Here’s a quick summary on maximizing rewards with online shopping: Check out CashbackMonitor.com; Join Rakuten with a special referral link and get easy money for joining.
+Then start racking up cash back with no extra effort; Join your favorite airline’s shopping portal (see below); and, Maximize your spending by getting a new credit card with a big sign-up bonus.

 Travel Freely’s core approach is to maximize your rewards in the least amount of time.
 Using a shopping portal can take some extra time and mental energy.
 But, you can earn additional rewards or simple cash back on top of your regular credit card spending, especially with online shopping.
 You can also add this earning on top of hitting a large signup bonus.